zazzie-star/Splatter-Paint-Website-P2/README.md

 <h1> Splatter-paint Website </h1>
-A simple splatter paint project, using HTML, JavaScript and CSS!
+- A simple splatter paint project, using HTML, JavaScript and CSS! <br>
+- BEWARE: This is my second project EVER so its pretty shoddy and the commits are not great

 <h3>  </h3>